andredesousa/devops-best-practices/README.md

 ## Avoid false negatives and false positives

 Sometimes, a system works fine fundamentally.
-However, automation scripts don’t reflect the same.
+However, automation scripts don't reflect the same.
 They state otherwise and cause a false positive scenario.
 Thus, it creates a situation of confusion and wastes time, effort, and resources.
 Another scenario is that when the automation script gives the green signal and there is something wrong.
-The system isn’t working as it should, but the script declares otherwise.
+The system isn't working as it should, but the script declares otherwise.
 Network issues can cause discrepancies in the test environment settings.
 Leaving a system in a compromised state can cause catastrophic consequences in the long term.